nasa/cumulus/docs/faqs.md

 <details>
   <summary>What is a Cumulus workflow?</summary>

   Answer: A workflow is a provider-configured set of steps that describe the process to ingest data.
 Workflows are defined using [AWS Step Functions](https://docs.aws.amazon.com/step-functions/index.html).
-For more details, we suggest visiting [here](../workflows/workflows-readme).
+For more details, we suggest visiting the [Worfklows](../workflows/workflows-readme) section.
 </details>

 <details>